 Armed with a bit more maturity and its salad days behind it, affiliate wised up in the mid-2000s and focused on quality rather than quantity.
 Just in time too—the U.S. housing market came crashing down in 2008 and consumers became utterly deal-conscious.
 Coupon, deal, rewards and loyalty sites, some of affiliate’s favored offspring, were in demand.
 Affiliate managers took the safe route, hitching their programs to the largest publishers.
 Affiliate saw steady growth during this period, but playing it safe would lead to a new problem.

 By the mid 2010s, most affiliate programs courted the same big 10 affiliate publishers, which meant they spent all their time fighting for the attention of, and were reliant upon, these “mega-affiliates” instead of focusing on growing their program and revenues.
 They were overexposed and vulnerable, a midlife crisis in full bloom.
 The narrow focus didn’t scale so well—affiliate had entered that slide toward irrelevance.
-Slowly, steadily, and with hardly a peep, traditional affiliate died in its decaying home on the quiet side of the marketing street.
-Rest in peace, affiliate marketing!
-You had a good run.
+Slowly, steadily, and with hardly a peep, old school affiliate marketing died in its decaying home on the quiet side of the marketing street.
+Rest in peace—you had a good run.

-Traditional affiliate is survived by its extended family, the social influencers, content creators, B2B2C programs, sponsorships, strategic business partners, brand ambassadors, corporate social responsibility programs, and yes, the stalwart group of coupon, deal, and loyalty publishers that had been with it from its youth.
+Old school affiliate is survived by its extended family, the social influencers, content creators, B2B2C programs, sponsorships, strategic business partners, brand ambassadors, corporate social responsibility programs, and yes, the stalwart group of coupon, deal, and loyalty publishers that had been with it from its youth.
 In this new world, the partnership channel lets you leverage your partners’ tangible and intangible assets: their audiences, brand equity, physical and virtual spaces, and more, so you achieve maximum growth from this powerful, innovative new revenue channel.
-Long live partnerships!
+Long live partnerships!back to all blogs